nmrML/nmrML/README.md

 ### Versioning

-The versioning follow the [Major].[Minor].[Build], the version number is tracked inthe [VERSION](https://github.com/NMR-ML/NMR-ML/blob/master/VERSION) file in the root of the NMR-ML directory.
+The versioning follow the [Major].[Minor].[Build], the version number is tracked inthe [VERSION](https://github.com/nmrML/nmrML/blob/master/VERSION) file in the root of the nmrML directory.
 Versioning is tracked using the taggin feature of git.
-All previous versions can be viewed [here](https://github.com/NMR-ML/NMR-ML/tags).
+All previous versions can be viewed [here](https://github.com/nmrML/nmrML/tags).

 Follow these intructions to create release a tagged version:

 1. Commit changes in your working directory that you want in this release.
 It is a good idea to push these changes to GitHub before continuing.
 Make sure the changes you want in this release are merged with master.
-2. Make sure the [HISTORY.md](https://github.com/NMR-ML/NMR-ML/blob/master/HISTORY.md) file is updated with the changes in this release.
+2. Make sure the [HISTORY.md](https://github.com/nmrML/nmrML/blob/master/HISTORY.md) file is updated with the changes in this release.
 Follow the format in the file.
 3. Bump the version, rebuild the docs, tag the release and push the release to Github with one of the following commands:

 * For a major release: